skip-mev/connect/pkg/math/oracle/README.md

 * `Tickers` - the list of tickers that we care about.
 * `Providers` - each ticker maps to a list of providers that fetch prices for that ticker.
-* `Paths` - each ticker maps to a set of paths that are used to calculate the price of that ticker.
-Each path is a set of operations that define how to convert a given provider price to the desired ticker price.
-These are either direct conversions or indirect conversions that use the `index` price.

 > Say that the oracle is configured to fetch prices for the following feeds:
 >